Little Charlie & The Nightcats

 and many other national and regional publications.
 The band also was featured in a 20-minute interview and performance segment on National Public Radio's Weekend Edition.

-and continued non-stop touring, the band, like their music, remains in constant motion, attracting new fans across the country and around the world.
+The band attracted new fans across the country and around the world.
 "The blues needs converts," noted The Village Voice

 , "and Little Charlie & The Nightcats make a few new believers every night."
 The Chicago Sun-Times